-A common misunderstanding among people unaware of the various forms of sexual harassment of women at workplace is not considering some acts of workplace bullying as sexually malignant.
-There are forms of workplace bullying which are intended to malign the character of a woman and thus comes under the consideration of the PoSH Act (Prevention of sexual harassment Act).
+A common misunderstanding among people unaware of the various forms of sexual harassment of women at the workplace is not considering some acts of workplace bullying as sexually malignant.
+There are forms of workplace bullying that are intended to malign the character of a woman and thus comes under the consideration of the PoSH Act (Prevention of sexual harassment Act).

 Workplace bullying has unfortunately become a common phenomenon among many corporates across the world.
-Humans tend to attach too many emotions to their career and thus everything happening in their corporates lives affect their behaviours.
+Humans tend to attach too many emotions to their career and thus everything happening in their corporates lives affect their behaviors.
 This could drive feelings of jealousy towards a relatively successful colleague or feelings of superiority or inferiority complex among employees depending upon the success in their career.
 All these complex emotions lead to employees competing with each other and lead to workplace politics with discrimination/bullying.
-This includes mocking, intimidating, or spreading malicious rumour against a fellow employee for character assassination.
+This includes mocking, intimidating, or spreading malicious rumors against a fellow employee for character assassination.

-The above example shows that there is a thin line between common back bitching/rumour mongering and sexual harassment.
+The above example shows that there is a thin line between common back bitching/rumor-mongering and sexual harassment.
 Understanding the difference between the two is necessary to ensure that workplace bullying leading to sexual harassment of a victim is not tolerated in the workplace.
-To understand this an employee must be aware of the differences between mocking or intimidating behaviour at the workplace and sexual harassment.
+To understand this an employee must be aware of the differences between mocking or intimidating behavior at the workplace and sexual harassment.
 The employees must also be aware of what constitutes workplace bullying and are there any options available to them for tackling workplace bullying legally.
 Let’s try to understand workplace bullying and sexual harassment separately and then understand how they could be related sometimes.
 This will help employees understand the type of actions they can take to ensure a stress-free working environment for them in the company.

 Sexual Harassment of Women At Workplace

-Sexual harassment of women at workplace is a pan India problem.
+Sexual harassment of women at the workplace is a pan India problem.
 It is present in almost every workplace in some form or another.
 Not only in India, but the cases of sexual harassment of women are also a major issue in developing countries.
 This is mainly because women are mostly considered the most vulnerable section of humanity.
 To change this mindset of discrimination against women and prevent sexual harassment, the Indian government bought PoSH Act 2013.
-It consisted of strict norms to tackle the issue of workplace sexual harassment and ensure the safety of women at workplace.
-It defined what kind of behaviours comes under the scanner of sexual harassment to make both the victims and legal entities aware of what is sexual harassment and the necessary measures to deal with it.
+It consisted of strict norms to tackle the issue of workplace harassment and ensure the safety of women in the workplace.
+It defined what kind of behaviors comes under the scanner of sexual harassment to make both the victims and legal entities aware of what is sexual harassment and the necessary measures to deal with it.

-2. Physical contact and advances;
+- Physical contact and advances;

-3. Showing pornography;
+- Showing pornography;

-4. Sexually coloured remarks;
+- Sexually colored remarks;

-Scenario of Sexual harassment and PoSH act in India
+The scenario of Sexual harassment and PoSH act in India

 In our country, where there have been apprehensions among families about their women working outside, most of the cases of sexual misconduct go unreported as women feel that if they report such cases their families won’t allow them to work due to safety concerns.
 Also, the social stigma and victim-blaming that is prevalent in India lead to women keeping quiet on such cases to avoid facing social humiliation.
-The landmark case of Vishakah vs the state of Rajasthan changed the situation in India as it was the court’s judgement, in this case, served as the benchmark to define workplace sexual harassment till the PoSH Act was enacted.
-The Vishakha Guidelines to deal with sexual harassment cases was used extensively by Indian employers till the time the PoSH act came into being.
+The landmark case of Vishakah vs the state of Rajasthan changed the situation in India as it was the court’s judgment, in this case, served as the benchmark to define workplace sexual harassment till the PoSH Act was enacted.
+The Vishakha Guidelines to deal with sexual harassment cases were used extensively by Indian employers till the time the PoSH act came into being.